On estimating the entropy of shallow circuit outputs: Entropy difference for shallow circuits with unbounded fan-out gates

 In this section we examine the hardness of the entropy difference problem for circuits whose depth scales at most (poly)logarithmically with the size of the input.
+Throughout this section, unless otherwise stated, we assume that gates in the circuits have bounded fan-in and unbounded fan-out.
+We will address the case of bounded fan-out at the end of this section.

 We start by formally defining the entropy difference problem, in both the classical and the quantum cases, for circuits with depth scaling as $\delta(n)$, for inputs of size $n$ and where $\delta : \mathbb{N} \to \mathbb{N}$, is a monotonically increasing function:

 \begin{definition}[\EDf] Let $C_1$ and $C_2$ be reversible boolean circuits acting on $n + k$ bits such that $depth(C_1) \leq \delta(n+k)$, $depth(C_2) \leq \delta(n+k)$.
 Let

 denote the output distributions of the circuits when restricted to the first $n$ output bits and with the input chosen uniformly at random.